google/WebFundamentals/src/content/en/updates/posts/2016/04/chrome-51-deprecations.md

 ## Deprecated results attribute for <input type=search>

-**TL;DR:** The `result` attribute is being deprecated because it's not part of any standard and is inconsistently implemented across browsers.
+**TL;DR:** The `results` attribute is being deprecated because it's not part of any standard and is inconsistently implemented across browsers.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/8fHsOWz1XEw/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5738199536107520) &#124;
 [Chromium Bug](https://code.google.com/p/chromium/issues/detail?id=590117)

-The `results` value is not implemented on most browsers and behaves highly inconsistently on those that do.
+The `results` value is only implemented in webkit and behaves highly inconsistently on those that do.
 For example, Chrome adds a magnifier icon to the input box, while on Safari desktop, it controls how many submitted queries are shown in a popup shown by clicking the magnifier icon.
 Since this isn't part of any standard, it's being deprecated.

+If you still need to include the search icon in your input field then you will have to add some custom styling to the element.
+You can do this by including a background image and specifying a left padding on the input field.

+{% highlight css %}
+input[type=search] {
+  background: url(some-great-icon.png) no-repeat scroll 15px 15px;
+ padding-left:30px;
+}
+{% endhighlight %}

 Removal is expected in Chrome 53.